wangty1/LampMark/README.md

             └──...
 ```

-In this project, the landmarks with 106 points are extracted via [Face++](https://console.faceplusplus.com/documents/13207488) under paid services.
+In this project, the landmarks with 106 points are extracted via [Face++](https://console.faceplusplus.com/documents/13207488) with paid services.
 We directly provide the watermarks that we used for training, validation, and testing, which can be found in ```watermark_data\```.
 The watermarks are stored as ```.npy``` files such that the file names match with the image file names.

 ## Train the model from scratch